jennyguidetti/crowdfunding_front_end/README.md

 - Users can login
 - Users can make pledge to ambulance service
 - Users can edit pledges to ambulance service
-- Users can register as admin for Ambulance Service
-- Admin can make project for pledges
+- Users can make ambulance service project

 ### Nice to have
 - Admin users are verified